0xffsec/handbook/content/services/pop.md

 - POP3S (POP3 over TLS or SSL): 995
 {{</hint>}}

+POP,
+or POP3 (POP version 3),
-POP is an application-layer protocol used by email clients to retrieve messages from a mail server.
+is an application-layer protocol used by email clients to retrieve messages from a mail server.
 It provides access via IP to mailboxes